rafaelhenrique-ra/rafaelhenrique-ra/README.md

 <!--

 Hey you!
-Congratulations!
-You found an easter egg in the readme code of my github profile 😄
+You found an easter egg in the readme code of my GitHub profile 😄

 Since you've made it this far, feel free to fork and take inspiration from some of the features in this repository to use in your profile!

-As a token of my gratitude, I just kindly ask you to put a star in this repo.
+I just kindly ask you to put a star in this repo.
 I'll be very happy to know that I've helped someone's profile ;)

 -->